 The bank has three important functions: it is the center of the payment system, supplies credit to firms and pays interests on households' deposits.
+By its last function the bank basically acts as a reduced-form financial system through which households can invest their savings.

-When a firm is in short supply of liquid resources to pay wages, it will ask for a bank loan B{it}^d (see Eq.
+When a firm is in short supply of liquid resources to pay wages, it will ask for a bank loan $B{it}^d$ (see Eq.
 (9)).
-The bank signs with firm i a long-term debt contract, stating the interest rate r{it} and the share τ of the principal to be repaid every period.
-For simplicity we suppose that the share τ is the same for every borrower.
+The bank signs with firm i a long-term debt contract, stating the interest rate $r{it}$ and the share $\tau$ of the principal to be repaid every period.
+For simplicity we suppose that the share $\tau$ is the same for every borrower.

-The flow of new credit B{it} is granted by the bank to firm i according to the following adaptive rule-of-thumb:
+The flow of new credit $B{it}$ is granted by the bank to firm i according to the following adaptive rule-of-thumb: